 Acupuncture – Acupuncture care is

 Chiropractic – Chiropractic treatments to the neck can provide short-term pain relief for many people, and eventually solving the underlying problem.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.

 Massage –Massage therapy may provide relief when combined with your doctor’s recommended treatments.